YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 int  *  i_ptr;    // pointer to an integer
 double *d_ptr;    // pointer to a double
 ```
-Note that the position of the asterisk can very, as long as it is between the datatype and variable name it's a valid form of declaring a pointer.
+Note that the position of the asterisk can vary, as long as it is between the datatype and variable name it's a valid form of declaring a pointer.

 Symbols used with pointers:

 Ampersand "&" symbol - Address Operator - Used to obtain the memory address of a variable or object.
+You can think of it as 'the address of" operator.
 Asterisk "\*" symbol - Besides being used as an operator in multiplication, when used with pointers it is used to create a pointer variable and as a dereference operator.

 The avoid confusion, keep in mind the * serves two different purposes when used with pointers.